Redpill-Linpro/alfresco-swedish/README.md

 -----
 If you want to just download the translation and use it in your alfresco installation you can download the two jar files (one for the repository and one for share) from https://maven.redpill-linpro.com/nexus/index.html#nexus-search;quick~alfresco-swedish.
 Put these jars in your tomcat/shared/lib/ folder and restart Alfresco.

-If you are building an amp using the Alfreco Maven SDK and want to include these jars, just add the following dependencies to your pom(s).
+If you are building an amp using the Alfresco Maven SDK and want to include these jars, just add the following dependencies to your pom(s).

 Repository translations:
 ```
 <dependency>
   <groupId>org.redpill-linpro.alfresco.translations</groupId>
   <artifactId>alfresco-swedish-repo</artifactId>
-  <version>5.0.2/version>
+  <version>6.2.3/version>
 </dependency>
 ```